 Division AJ is currently e-serving Orders to attorneys/parties who have registered their primary and secondary email addresses with the 15th Judicial Circuit.
-Register for Judicial E-service.
+Register for Judicial E-service through Online Services.

 Please note that E-filing is the electronic filing of documents with the office of the Clerk & Comptroller of Palm Beach County.
 See Florida Rule of Judicial Administration 2.515.
 For more information on E-filing, please call (561) 355-2986 or visit MyPalmBeachClerk.com.

-Proposed Orders, including Agreed Orders, Ex Parte Orders, and Orders Specially Setting Hearing are to be submitted through the Online Scheduling System.
+Proposed Orders, including Agreed Orders, Ex Parte Orders, and Orders Specially Setting Hearing are to be submitted through OnLine Services (OLS).
 They will be rejected if they do not include a cover letter or form cover sheet as an attachment/supporting document along with the motion.